beykal-lab/aspen-python-automation/README.md

-# Aspen-python-automation
-# Aspen-Plus Automation with Python
+# Aspen Plus Automation with Python

 This repository demonstrates how to automate **Aspen Plus** simulations using **Python**.
 The goal is to enable high-throughput simulation workflows for: